tonygilkerson/things/proj13-lora1/README.md

 * Install the *openocd* CLI on your workstation
 * Connect the *ST-Link dongle* to the LoRa-E5 board
-* Plug the *ST-Link dongle* into your workstation’s USB port (DO NOT plug in the LoRa-E5's USB cable at the same time)
+* Plug the *ST-Link dongle* into your workstation’s USB port
+  * DO NOT plug in the LoRa-E5's USB cable at the same time
+  * Press the **Boot** button on the LoRa-E5 board just before you plug it in.
+Keep it pressed for several seconds then let go
 * Unlock your LoRa-E5 board using an *openocd* command
 * Power cycle your LoRa-E5 by unplugging it from all power sources
 * Plug the *ST-Link dongle* into your workstation’s USB port